mrBogdan/Monopoly/docs/Monopoly/PRD/PRD.md

 * We are using only integer number in a game.
 All math actions should be rounded
 * Make a bank in the game as Monobank :D
 * Room should be deleted if all users left, or it's not active more than 20 minutes
+* Every player see animation of other players rolling dices

 ### Fast game mode